-- The benefits of new development need to be maximised for all in the community and will be central to addressing and reducing issues related to deprivation in order to improve education, employment and training opportunities, and reduce health inequalities.
-New development can contribute to both the provision and enhancement of existing services and facilities, where demand for them arises from the new populations.
-There is also a role to play in creating a sense of place and community through the high quality design of buildings and spaces that are safe and contribute to a healthy environment. - 3.10 The Core Strategy can play an important role in providing the opportunities for people to live healthy lifestyles and improve well-being.
+- 3.9 The historic environment is central to the success of regeneration schemes in creating sustainable places with a distinct identity and sense of place, where people wish to live and work.
+The benefits of new development will also need to be maximised for all in the community and will be central to addressing and reducing issues related to deprivation in order to improve education, employment and training opportunities, and reduce health inequalities.
+New development can contribute to the provision and enhancement of existing services and facilities, where demand for them arises from the new populations.
+There is also a role to play in creating a sense of place and community through the high quality design of buildings and spaces that are safe and contribute to a healthy environment. - 3.10 The Core Strategy can play an important role in providing opportunities for people to live healthy lifestyles and improve well-being.
 This is as important to older people as it is to the young.
 Health is far more than the absence of illness, rather it is a state of physical, mental and social well-being.
-A person's health is therefore linked not only to age and gender but also to wider factors such as education, employment, housing, social networks, air and water quality, access to affordable nutritious food, and access to social and public services in addition to health care (72).
-It is about lifestyle: physical exercise, improved diet, cleaner air, and mental well-being through stress reduction, engagement and socialisation (including employment). - 3.11 The needs of the existing population, demographic changes over the plan period and the additional needs arising from new development require the provision of appropriate services and good infrastructure (high quality street environment, walking and cycling networks, public transport, schools, health care, leisure facilities, parks and gardens and the like) which meet expectations.
+A person's health is therefore linked not only to age and gender but also to wider factors such as education, employment, housing, social networks, air and water quality, access to affordable nutritious food, and access to social and public services in addition to health care.(69) It is about lifestyle: physical exercise, improved diet, cleaner air, and mental well-being through stress reduction, engagement and socialisation (including employment). - 3.11 The needs of the existing population, demographic changes over the plan period and the additional needs arising from new development require the provision of appropriate services and good infrastructure (high quality street environment, walking and cycling networks, public transport, schools, health care, leisure facilities, parks and gardens and the like) which meet expectations.
 Collectively these aspects will contribute towards ensuring Lewisham builds sustainable communities.
 However, the aspirations of new residents need to be integrated with those of existing communities, while at the same time continuing to address the needs of the borough's diverse communities.